 If, after reviewing the feedback, you have changes you want to make, then go back to step 2 – document your game idea – and follow the steps from there.
 Acting on and applying feedback is the principal driver of agile game development.

-If you think the game is as good as you can make it, you are ready to start developing the game!
+If you think the game is as good as you can make it, if you’ve “played it till you hate it”, you are ready to start developing the game!

 6 – Develop and Polish